 Mexican cuisine is about flavor, tons of flavor.
 It is about the people and the seasonings you have in the kitchen and experimenting.

-Mexico and Central America, where I am from (Panama), are home to tomatoes, lime, avocado, and corn, so I grew up and lived for most of my life surrounded by many kinds of avocados, tomatoes, and tortillas of all colors in the palette.
+Mexico and Central America, where I am from (Panama), are home to tomatoes, lime, avocado, and corn, so I grew up and lived surrounded by many kinds of avocados, tomatoes, and tortillas of all colors in the palette.

-A Mexican household will make guac with the kind of avocados and tomatoes they have available, which will undoubtedly be high quality, and decide either to use white or red onion, garlic, or jalapeño.
+A Mexican household will make guac with the avocados and tomatoes they have available, which will undoubtedly be high quality, and decide whether to use white or red onion, garlic, or jalapeño.

-Onion: I’m using white onion, but sometimes I use red onion which gives a little sweetening note that we love.
-Feel free to use either of them or even yellow onion, they all work.
-I wouldn’t go for spring onions as it tends to give a different flavor profile.
+Onion: I use white onion, but sometimes red onion gives a little sweetening note that we love.
+Feel free to use either of them or even yellow onion; they all work.
+I wouldn’t go for spring onions as they give a different flavor profile.

-Cilantro: some people would tell you guacamole isn’t guacamole without cilantro, but the truth is that many people hate cilantro, and in a lot of places in Mexico, they either avoid using it or offer you a guac with or without cilantro.
+Cilantro (coriander): some people would tell you guacamole isn’t guacamole without cilantro, but the truth is that many people hate cilantro, and in many places in Mexico, they either avoid using it or offer you a guac with or without cilantro.
 We say a big YES to cilantro!

-Jalapeno: You can also use serrano pepper or any other if you don’t have them available.
-I am using Italian pepperoncino as we can find neither Jalapeno nor Serrano but, it works perfectly well.
+Jalapeno: the secret ingredient.
+You can also use serrano pepper or any other if you don’t have them available.
+I am using Italian pepperoncino as we can find neither Jalapeno nor Serrano, but it works perfectly well.

 Garlic: Some people like their guac with garlic; others don’t.
 We love garlic in everything, so it is another YES for us; just don’t overdo it.
 You can even throw just a pinch of garlic powder.